huggingface/blog/fast-mac-diffusion.md

 ## Community Call for Benchmark Data

 We are interested to run performance benchmarks on Mac models we don't have access to.
 If you'd like to help, we've created [this GitHub issue](todo: create with instructions and a results template) where you can post your results.
 We'll use them to optimize performance on an upcoming version of the app.
+We are particularly interested on M1 Pro, M2 Pro and M2 Mac architectures :)

 **TODO**: screenshot with a crop of the compute units selector.